ebi-ait/hca-ebi-wrangler-central/docs/SOPs/contributor_dataset_SOP.md

 Currently the HCA DCP cannot accept datasets without full open consent for public release.
 We are currently working on a solution to help contributors make their data and metadata accessible via managed access.
 See [Contributor Communication SOP](contributor_communication_SOP) for further guidance on how to respond to these enquiries.

 ## Gathering data & metadata

-### For Published Datasets Only
+### For published datasets only

 With a published dataset, there is no requirement for the terms and conditions form or template emails to send to the contributor.
 First, start by getting some initial information about the dataset from reading the published paper, and checking if there is data that is publicly available.

-Once you have an understanding of which biomaterials, protocols, and processes are used, it is time to generate a spreadsheet for the contributor to fill in.
+Once you have an understanding of which biomaterials, protocols, and processes are used, it is time to generate a metadata spreadsheet.
 As below, the spreadsheet can be generated using the  [`schema-template-generator`](https://github.com/HumanCellAtlas/schema-template-generator)but as there is no contributor involved, do make the spreadsheet as comprehensive as you think is necessary.

 Instead of the iterative process of the contributor filling in what they can, the wrangler reviewing, curating, and asking questions, there is only you (the wrangler) working with the spreadsheet.
 It is easy to get stuck, so don’t forget that you’re working as a team and get a second opinion if necessary!